2023-24 Alumni Governing Council Executive Committee

 Ellen Overstreet '11

 Ellen grew up in McLean, Virginia and attended Potomac beginning in kindergarten along with her brother Jack ’10.
 She recently retired from a 10-year professional ballet career in Houston and Sarasota while pursuing her degree in Hospitality Management at the University of South Florida.

 Ellen moved back to DC in 2021 and joined Pathstone, a national multifamily office, as a Client Solutions Senior Associate.
 She assists clients with a variety tasks and special projects including administrative, concierge, travel and property management.

 Stefanie Thomas '03, Board of Trustee Liaison

 Prior to joining Impact America Fund, she co-founded Quarterback Impact while also managing fund development for an impact investment evergreen project.
-In 2014, she led a 6,000-mile road trip across the U.S. to meet and work with entrepreneurs who are focused on making an impact in their local communities.
-She co-founded and is an advisor for Women Who Launch, an organization that fosters a gender equal entrepreneurial ecosystem and was recognized as an emerging voice of “Black Women VCs” by Fast Company.
+In 2014, Stefanie led a 6,000-mile road trip across the US to meet and work with entrepreneurs who are focused on making an impact in their local communities.
+She co-founded and is an advisor for Women Who Launch, an organization that fosters a gender-equal entrepreneurial ecosystem and was recognized as an emerging voice of “Black Women VCs” by Fast Company.